Introduction

 Here is how the application looks like after inserting the buttons.

-Now that we have previous and next button icons, we need to implement the onClick functions so that we can navigate among questions and answers.
+functions so that we can navigate among questions and answers.
 If we click the previous button, it will display the previous question/answer, and next question/answer for the next button (obviously!).

-We have added the currentIdx state to track which question and answer we are currently at.
-Then we have added two onClick handlers by using the value of the currentIdx state.
+state to track which question and answer we are currently at.
+Then we have added two onClick

 If you press the previous or the next button, you should be able to see the question/answer changing.

 Let’s clean up the code and refactor before we move further.
 Right now, we have most of code in the Flashcard component.
 We are going to separate the navigation buttons into a separate component.
-Create a file called CardNavigation.tsx under the dashboard folder.
+Create a file called CardNavigation.tsx

-Then, we can use the CardNavigation component in the Flashcard component.
+Then, we can use the CardNavigation

 The Flashcard.tsx looks cleaner and has shorter lines of code.

 On top of this refactoring, let’s do one more refactoring.
-The CardNavigation.tsx has <button> elements in it.
-We can create a separate Button component and use it in the CardNavigation component.
+The CardNavigation.tsx

-Create a folder called components under the app folder.
-Then, create a file called Button.tsx under the components folder.
+folder.
+Then, create a file called Button.tsx

 There is going to be generic code that uses <button> element in the Button component.